officialjacobgray/python8080/README.md

     Up          : Player 2 Up
     1           : 1 Player start
     2           : 2 Player start
+    ```

+### Adding a new machine

+This should be as simple as creating a class that implements IOAbstract from emu8080/io_abstract.py by providing relevant hardware configuration and whatever specific features are necessary for that hardware (such as the Space Invaders shift register).
+See that class and the invaders.py implementation for further information.

 ### Details
 I built this following the [Emulator 101 guide for the 8080](http://www.emulator101.com/), with a lot of help from the extremely detailed hardware and code breakdown at [Computer Archeology](http://computerarcheology.com/Arcade/SpaceInvaders/) and some error checking against [this browser-based emulator](https://bluishcoder.co.nz/js8080/).